 They have ghost detecting machines

-They have a species of fly named after them
+They have a fly species named after them

 The Grammys weren’t enough for Beyoncé, who now gets an insect named after her.
 It happened in 2012, when researchers in Northern Queensland, Australia discovered a new species of horse fly.
 So they named it “Scaptia beyonceae,” apparently because of the golden hairs on the fly’s abdomen.
 Researchers even claimed that the rare horse fly is the “all-time diva of flies.”
-And speaking of Queen Bey: she said one of these 100 Life-Changing Quotes to Inspire Your Days.
+Want some more Bey fun facts?
+She’s one of the 30 Best Pop Culture-Inspired Baby Names.

 They rent out entire theaters to watch a movie

 As rapper/actor Ludacris admitted in a 2016 Instagram post, “Sometimes you have to rent the entire movie theater out for your fam and babies to yell and disrupt the movie in peace #nowthatsludicrous.”
 Sure, knock yourself out.
 It’s like how we leave a jacket on the chair next to us in the movie theater so nobody sits down and… okay, never mind, it’s nothing like that.

 They wear necklaces filled with each other’s blood